Minimizing Finite Sums with the Stochastic Average Gradient

 which will be faster than the dual FG method if $M_i << M_\sigma$.
 This can happen, for example, when the number of examples $n$ is much larger than the number of variables $p$.
 The difference between the primal and dual coordinate methods depends on $M_i$ compared to $M_j$ and $m_\sigma$ compared to $m_\sigma'$.

-If we use the analysis of~\citet{schwartz12}, we can obtain a convergence rate in terms of the duality gap (and hence also the primal) for exact coordinate optimization in the dual.
-Using their analysis, we obtain a rate in the duality gap of
+The analysis of SDCA gives a convergence rate in terms of the duality gap (and hence the primal) rather than simply in terms of the dual~\citet{schwartz12}.
+Using the SDCA analysis, we obtain a rate in the duality gap of

 which is the same as the dual rate given above when $m_\sigma'=0$, and is slower otherwise.